ErtyumPX/SpaceInvaders/README.md

 ## Inefficiencies

-- I used a one-dimensinol list to hold enemy invaders and it cost me unnecessarily much lines of code to detect an invader in a particular line.
-This should be recoded.

-- I didn't make a replay function, after you died you need to rerun the script.

-- There is a bit problem with sounds.
-I was too lazy to make them work more decently.

-- I didn't spent much time to clean the code.
-There might be a little bit mess.
+A one-dimensional array was used to hold invaders.
+This causes many lines of code when determining which invader is on the front line and which can attack.
+Yet this was more efficient for the movement mechanich.

+Also there is a glitch with the sound effects at some certain scenerious, does not cause much problem yet it was hard to fix because sound system in Pygame is not the best.